 In the USA, the first named instance comes from Bruce and Emmett in 1862, where they appear to coin the term Flam Accent No. 2 and give it a clear 6/8 shuffle rhythm.
 The name seems to derive from the fact that if you simply remove the middle note from the 3 notes of the standard Flam Accent, you are left with a shuffled or swung Flam Tap.

-The question, of course, arises as to whether we should teach the Flam Accent No. 2 or whether the Flam Tap can simply be interpreted in 2 ways, as many other rudiments are.
+The question, of course, arises as to whether we should teach the Flam Accent No. 2 as its own rudiment or whether the normal Flam Tap can simply be interpreted in 2 ways, as many other rudiments are.
 In practical terms we probably do not NEED a Flam Accent No. 2, and the fact that it only differs in rhythm, and not sticking, from the Flam Tap means it would be out of character in the PAS list.
 Every other rudiment on there has a unique sticking pattern.
 From a historical perspective, it is sort of odd that a rudiment would be so flatly ignored when it has existed in some form for at least 205 years in the Anglo-American tradition, and has been taught in printed methods within the 21st century.
 There are certainly teachers who still teach it and players who still play it.
 I don’t know if it is essential, but I think it is handy to realize that it exists and has existed for a long time.